terrencetec/kontrol/README.rst

   * Export transfer functions to foton expressions.
   * Save TransferFunction objects to pickle files.

+* Controller design

+  * Auto-design of PID controller for oscillatory systems (like pendulum suspensions)
+  * Auto-design of post-filters such as notch filters and low-pass filters.

 Don't hesitate to check out the `tutorials <https://kontrol.readthedocs.io/en/latest/tutorial.html>`_!

 - **Documentation:** https://kontrol.readthedocs.io/